aedanpope/tc_client/README.md

 #### Environment and Parameterization

-Our environment consits of a simplified 1v1 battle between a Vulture and a Zealot.
+Our environment consits of a simplified 1v1 battle between a vulture and a zealot.

-- The hit points and damage of the units are modified such that the Zealot kills the Vulture in one attack, and the Vulture kills the Zealot in _n_ attacks - where _n_ is a parameter in {2,3,4}.
+- The hit points and damage of the units are modified such that the zealot kills the vulture in one attack, and the vulture kills the zealot in _n_ attacks - where _n_ is a parameter in {2,3,4}.
 For a particular _n_, we call the environment "_n_-kite". n is in [2,3,4]

-- Zealot commands: The enemy Zealot is ordered to attack directly at the Vulture.
+- Zealot: the enemy unit controlled by the environment, ordered to attack directly at the vulture.
+- Vulture: the unit controlled by our agent.

-- Starting Positions: The two opposing units start close enough that if the Vulture also simply attacks the Zealot, the Zealot will reach it and attack at melee range after the Vulture fires one shot.
-The Vulture must move to survive and win the battle.
+- Starting Positions: The two opposing units start close enough that if the vulture also simply attacks the zealot, the zealot will reach it and attack at melee range after the vulture fires one shot.
+The vulture must move to survive and win the battle.

+- Our vulture has 20 seconds to win the battle, otherwise the zealot wins by default.

 A video of a human winning the 4-kite exercise: https://www.youtube.com/watch?v=PnEhLxpL29U

-#### Parameterization
+We parameterise the enivornment for input into the network as follows (see [agent.py](agent.py)):

+- Each timestep for the agent consists of 5 frames of the game.

--
+- For both units
+  - x and y positional coordinates (normalized in a bounding box)
+  - current life of the unit
+  - [cooldown](http://wiki.teamliquid.net/starcraft/Game_Speed#Cooldown) of the unit's attack, that is how long until it's attack is ready.

+- For the agent controlled vulture, we also pass a one-hot vector of what order type the unit is currently following from {Guard, Move, Attack}.
+- All parameters are normalized to the range [0,1]. x and y co-ordinates are normalized within a bounding box.
+- We pass the values of the above for the current & previous timesteps (so that the network can determine velocity of both units).

+The output of the agent is a one-hot vector representing 6 possible orders:
+- Give no order, so the vulture continues with its current order.
+- Give an order to move 6 tiles in 4 possible directions {up, down, left right}.
+Note that it will take more than one timestep to finish moving 5 tiles.
+- Give an order to attack the enemy zealot.
+The vulture will move towards the zealot until it is in range, then fire.

+Note that if the vulture is standing still, then it defaults to the "guard" order, meaning that it will attack and pursue any enemy that comes within range.

 #### Algorithm

+We use a deep neural network to approximate the optimal action-value function

+_Q(s,a)_ = reward for taking action _a_ in state _s_ plus all discounted future reward (so the best action a in a state s is the one such that Q(s,a) is maximum)

+With the continuous Q-learning update:

+_Q(s,a) = r + γ * max(Q(s1, a1))_

+Where _r_ is the reward gained from the environment for taking action a in state s.

+##### Rewards

+Unlike We give our agent *no* partial rewards d

 #### Implementation